solidoss/solidframe/tutorials/mpipc_echo_relay/README.md

  * the one between clients and the relay server, used for registering connections onto relay server: Register message
  * the one between clients themselves: Message.

-We put the definition of the Register message in a separate header(mpipc_relay_echo_register.hpp) used by both the client and server code:
+We put the definition of the Register message in a separate header(mpipc_echo_relay_register.hpp) used by both the client and server code:
 ```C++
 #pragma once